Valletta

 Although Valletta has very much changed since then, it is still recognisable, and the photos was clearly taken from some kind of balcony overlooking Republic Street.

-Malta’s characteristic and traditional balconies were very much dominating the main street’s architecture.
+Malta’s characteristic and traditional balconies dominated the main street’s architecture, much as they still do nowadays.

 People can be observed casually strolling in traditional Victorian clothing as horse drawn carriages pass through the picturesque streets.